Old Sturbridge Village: A Living History Museum in Sturbridge, Massachusetts

 Summer day camps for children ages 6 - 17 teach children what it was like to live in the late nineteenth century.

-Scout Activities: Scout troops can arrange to have group sessions where they learn crafts of the time period
+Scout Activities: Scout troops can arrange to have group sessions where they learn crafts of the period

 School groups: Tours for both public school and homeschooling groups can be arranged as a special learning tool.